macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 **_Data Cleaning and Transformation_** <br>

 *<p align="center"> ![Data Loaded in SQL Server](https://github.com/macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/assets/148540172/d9974921-2950-404c-af62-bf18cdf69e12) Figure 1: Data Loaded in SQL Server</p>*

 Data Preparation: [Housing_DataPrep.sql](https://github.com/macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/blob/main/Housing_DataPrep.sql)

+I've encountered an error: There is insufficient memory available in the buffer pool." and trouble shoot it with https://learn.microsoft.com/en-us/azure/azure- sql/database/troubleshoot-memory-errors-issues?view=azuresql.

+SQL (Structured Query Language) is used to clean, filter, and transform the raw data into a format suitable for analysis.
+This may involve tasks such as joining tables, aggregating data, handling missing values, and creating new calculated fields.__